wttech/gradle-aem-plugin/README.md

 * `buildDate` - date when CRX package composing started.
 * `buildCount` - number to be used as CRX package build count (`buildDate` in format `yDDmmssSSS`).
 * `created` - current date in *ISO8601* format.
+* `name` - text used as CRX package name.
+Considers multi-project structure (names of subpackages are prefixed with root project name).

 Task specific:
 * `aemCompose` - properties which are being dynamically calculated basing on content actually included into package.